How Much Does Wisdom Tooth Removal Cost?

 Remember, wisdom teeth typically emerge between the ages of 17 and 25.
 It’s best to visit your dentist every six months during those years.
 He or she will typically x-ray your mouth and jaw to determine the position of your wisdom teeth.

 Additionally, you’ll want to visit your dentist if you experience unexplained jaw or face pain.
-In some cases, the pain might localize towards the back of your mouth, but wisdom teeth can also cause pain throughout the side of your face or neck.
+In some cases, the pain might localise towards the back of your mouth, but wisdom teeth can also cause pain throughout the side of your face or neck.

 Alternatives to Wisdom Tooth Removal